sisonsco98/terraref/README.md

 Please see the [current known issues](https://github.com/sisonsco98/terraref/issues) for a list of fixes that still need to be implemented.

-## License

-This project is open source under the MIT Open Source License.
-You can read the details in the [LICENSE.txt](https://github.com/sisonsco98/terraref/blob/ReadmeBranch/LICENSE.txt) file.

 ## Contact

 Scott Sison - @sisonsco98 - sisonsco@hawaii.edu